-US crude ends year above $60 on strong global oil demand – Reuters
+Oil up at year end, US crude hits highest since mid-2015 – Reuters

 Reuters

-CALGARY, Alberta (Reuters) – U.S. oil prices closed above $60 a barrel on the final trading day of the year, the first time since mid-2015, as the commodity ended 2017 with a 12 percent gain spurred by strong demand and declining global inventories …
+CALGARY, Alberta (Reuters) – U.S. oil prices rose above $60 a barrel on the final trading day of the year, touching their highest since mid-2015, as an unexpected fall in American output and a decline in commercial crude inventories stoked buying in …

 Chinese buying drives surge in US crude exports